Mark W. Clark: Congressional inquiry

-Korean War
+Korean War and Japan

-During the Korean War, he took over as commander of the United Nations Command on May 12, 1952, succeeding General Matthew Ridgway, a close friend and a fellow graduate of the West Point class of 1917.
-Clark commanded the UN forces in Korea until the armistice was signed on July 27, 1953, and retired from the Army on October 31 of the same year.
+During the Korean War, he took over as commander of the United Nations Command on 12 May 1952, succeeding General Matthew Ridgway, a close friend and a fellow graduate of the West Point class of 1917.
+Clark commanded the UN forces in Korea until the armistice was signed by others and him on 27 July 1953.
+He also served as Commander of the Far East Command in Tokyo overseeing all U.S. forces in Japan.
+He retained his position as FEC commander and governor of the Ryukyu Islands until 7 October, when he was succeeded by John E. Hull.
+Clark formally retired from the Army on 31 October.

-Later career
+Post-Army career

-From 1954 to 1965, after retiring from the Army, Clark served as president of The Citadel, the military college in Charleston, South Carolina.
+From 1954 to 1965, after retiring from the Army, Clark served as president of The Citadel, the Military College of South Carolina in Charleston.

-From 1954 to 1955, Clark was head of the so-called Clark Task Force to study and make recommendations on all intelligence activities of the Federal government.
+From 1954 to 1955, Clark was head of the Clark Task Force to study and make recommendations on all intelligence activities of the Federal government.
 The task force had been created in 1953 by the second Commission on Organization of the Executive Branch of the Government, or the Hoover Commission, which had been chaired by Herbert Hoover.

 Members of the Clark Task Force were Admiral Richard L. Conolly, a former Deputy Chief of Naval Operations; Ernest F. Hollings, the speaker pro tempore of South Carolina's House of Representatives; California businessman Henry Kearns; Edward V. Rickenbacker, World War I flying ace and president of Eastern Air Lines; and Donald S. Russell, a former Assistant Secretary of State.
 The staff director was Major General James G. Christiansen.
 The task force first met in early November 1954 and in May 1955 submitted a top-secret report for the president and another that was unclassified for the Hoover Commission and Congress.
 The Clark task force coined the term Intelligence Community to describe "the machinery for accomplishing our intelligence objectives."

 Clark wrote two memoirs: Calculated Risk (1950) and From the Danube to the Yalu (1954).
 His wife, Maurine, also wrote a memoir: Captain's Bride, General's Lady (1956).

 In 1962, Clark was elected an honorary member of the South Carolina Society of the Cincinnati in recognition of his outstanding service to his country.

 Retirement and death

 General Clark retired in 1965 when he stepped down as president of The Citadel.
-He lived in Charleston, South Carolina, in retirement and died there on April 17, 1984, shortly before his 88th birthday.
+He lived in Charleston, South Carolina, in retirement and died there on April 17, 1984, at age 87.
 He was the last surviving American officer who had held four-star rank during World War II.
 He was buried on the campus of The Citadel.